PHI-20018 - Philosophy of Mind

 Description for 2024/25

 There will be ten topic-based lectures, one per week, with an extra lecture every fortnight which will sometimes be used in part for group activities, such as debates, quizzes, and revision exercises.
 Small group seminars will be held every fortnight, which will incorporate small group presentations for the development of oral presentation and team-work skills, all of which are either formatively self- or peer-assessed.
-The seminars will provide the basis for portfolio assignments.
-Assessment format: 50% portfolio, 50% unseen exam (2 hours).
+The module is assessed by two essays (one mid-term, one at the end).

 Aims